arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

    The decor also includes hints about how the cell is to be modeled under the hood, by splitting it into discrete control volumes (CV).

-Next, we construct a *single cell model*.
+Next, we construct a :class:`arbor.single_cell_model`.
 This model takes care of a lot of details behind the scenes: it sets up a recipe (more on recipes :ref:`here <modelrecipe>`), creates a simulation object, manages the hardware etc. These details become more important when modeling a network of cells, but can be abstracted away when working with single cell networks.